 The Company evaluates its health care contracts to determine if it is probable that a loss will be incurred.
 A premium deficiency loss is recognized when it is probable that expected future paid claims, administrative expenses, and reserves will exceed existing reserves plus anticipated future premiums on existing contracts.
 Anticipated investment income and overhead expenses are also considered in the calculation of premium deficiency losses.
-As of December 31, 2021 and 2020, the Company established a premium deficiency reserve of \$0 and \$73,000 respectively.
+As of December 31, 2022 and 2021, the Company did not have a premium deficiency reserve.